 Learning from past incidents, Australian state governments have already banned the use of combustible cladding such as Aluminium Composite Panels (ACPs) and other metal panels with polymer cores and have called for their immediate replacement with safer alternatives.

 The bottom line for owners is that they are ultimately responsible for making their buildings safe.
 All bodies corporate must be aware of the composition and suitability of materials used in the construction of their building.
-Further, if you have discovered that your property contains noncompliant cladding, you should notify your insurer to help ensure you have satisfied your duty of disclosure.
+Further, if you have discovered that your property contains noncompliant cladding, you should notify your insurer.

 What should you do?